 Regular service issues

-Signs of failure (noises, overheating, crashes, error messages, etc.)
+Equipment failure indicators (noises, overheating, crashes, error messages, etc.)

 If you start to notice these signs, it’s time to chat with whoever makes the budgetary decisions about getting new equipment.
 Maybe bring a cold drink and your best puppy dog eyes.